Types of Tea: What's in a Brew?

 Black, Oolong, White, Green... with so much tea in the world, how do you know which brew's right for you?
-We explain the ins, outs, ups and downs of each brew type.
+We explain the ins, outs, ups and downs of each tea type.

 There are hundreds of different teas, but every single one comes from the same plant: Camellia Sinensis.
 Nature's good like that.

-In general, some brews have a bit of bite, while others are smoother on your palate.
+In general, some types of tea have a bit of bite, while others are smoother on your palate.
 Some pack a bit of kick with caffeine, while others are a quieter affair.